Menu

 CASE STUDY: Jam City

 Jam City was struggling to bring an innovative new game to market.
-They used Game Thinking to find “blue ocean space” in a crowded market, and validate an innovative game idea.
-After that success, Jam City invested in training their game teams to be able to reproduce those results.
-Game Thinking is now used company-wide to validate, develop and pitch game concepts.
+Together, we found a “blue ocean space” in a crowded market, and validated an innovative game idea.
+After that success, Jam City invested in training several game teams to replicate those results.

 Jam City is a successful mobile games publisher with hit franchises like Cookie Jam and brand partnerships, with properties like Family Guy.
 One of their top teams had been developing a promising new idea for months, but they couldn’t find a fresh, innovative angle to set the game apart.